-The meaning of the different field s is as follows: Device status Indicates whether a serial device is correctly connected to the router serial line.
-The possible values are PRESENT if the device is found connected or ABSENT if the device is not connected.
-Frames sent to serial device Displays the number of packets sent to the serial device connected to the interface.
+The meaning of the different fields is as follows:

+Device status Indicates whether a serial device is correctly connected to the router serial line.
+Possible values are present (if the device is connected) or absent (if the device is not connected).
+Frames sent to serial device Displays the number of packets sent to the serial device connected to the inter- face.
 Bytes sent to serial device Displays the accumulated size, in bytes, of the packets sent to the serial device connected to the interface.
 Frames received from serial device Displays the number of packets received from the serial device connected to the interface.
 Bytes received from serial device Displays the accumulated size, in bytes, of the packets received from the serial device connected to the interface.
-Frames dropped Displays the number of packets that have been discarded as they were received from the serial device where there was no existing TCP connection open in order to send the data.
-Bytes dropped Displays the accumulated size, in bytes, of the packets that have been discarded as they were received from a serial device where there was no existing TCP connection open in order to send the data.
+Frames dropped Displays the number of packets discarded.
+(Packets received from the serial device where no TCP connection is open to send data.)
+Bytes dropped Displays the accumulated size, in bytes, of packets discarded.
+(Packets received from the serial device where no TCP connection is open to send data.)